Nvidia launches GPUs from Jen-Hsun's kitchen and AMD now sells mountain bikes. What gives 2020?

 Both the AMD road and mountain bikes are retailing at $299—which doesn’t necessarily bode well for the high-end pretentions of the mountain bike especially.
 There are a couple of black or white paint-job combos, each accentuated with vibrant tangerine features.
 I mean, look at those tires.
 These bikes ship anywhere in the US for just 50 bucks, but don’t export to any other countries… way to exclude half your fan-base, guys.

-Although it feels like a marketing ploy, as opposed to AMD having a newfound genuine dedication to the world of cycling, it’s certainly a clever way to cash in, what with everyone's newfound cycling obsessions surfacing over the lockdown period.
+Although such merch is all marketing, as opposed to AMD having a newfound genuine dedication to the world of cycling, it’s certainly a clever way to cash in, what with everyone's newfound cycling obsessions surfacing over the lockdown period.
+The bikes obviously aren't actually made by AMD itself, there are no 7nm TSMC transistors anywhere near them after all, but the logo's on it, so it counts.

 But we’re still anticipating some compelling new GPU things from AMD around October time, alongside the new Zen 3 Ryzen CPUs, so let’s hope the company can keep up the product cycle and it ain't all torque.